 Tribalism is passive thinking gone social.
 It reduces the mental gymnastics of decision making to simple choices such as red vs. blue.
 That works for a Halo game but can have massive consequences in the real world.
 Critical thinking knows no race, gender, nationality, or political party.
 Tribalism knows no compromise, compassion, or empathy.

 As with anything, too much of a good thing can hurt you.
-Being a part of a community can be rewarding; however, what happens when your loyalty to this community supersedes not only rational thinking and reasonable actions but supersedes your identity as a human being.
+Being a part of a community can be rewarding, but what happens when your loyalty to this community supersedes rational thinking, reasonable actions, and succeeds your identity as a human being.

 Religions mascarade as if their faith is the ONLY path to spirituality and a deeper connection to a higher power or a happy afterlife.
 It’s almost as if other cultures, ways of life, languages, and ways of thinking do not exist.
 If I was raised in Japan and brought up on Shinto, why should I believe your Jesus or your Bible?
 I’m by no means attacking religious beliefs here.